Putin, before vote, unveils 'invincible' nuclear weapons to counter West

 “Now they need to take account of a new reality and understand that everything I have said today is not a bluff.”

-Among weapons that Putin said were either in development or ready was a new intercontinental ballistic missile “with a practically unlimited range” able to attack via the North and South Poles and bypass any missile defence systems.
+Among weapons that Putin said were either in development or ready was a new intercontinental ballistic missile“with a practically unlimited range” able to attack via the North and South Poles and bypass any missile defence systems.

 Putin also spoke of a small nuclear-powered engine that could be fitted to what he said were low-flying, highly manoeuvrable cruise missiles, giving them a practically unlimited range.